| | | Sign Up

 Producer: Gopaldhara Garden

-Season: 2nd Flush 2021 & 2022
+Season: 2nd Flush 2022 & 2023

 The Garden

 Gopaldhara is one of the highest gardens in Darjeeling, sitting at 3,500 to 6,000ft in the Himalayan foothills.
 This exceptional producer is one of the few Darjeeling gardens to remain independent and family run, owned by Rishi Saria and his family.
-Lalani & Co have been working with Rishi and his team for about 11 harvests.
+Lalani & Co have been working with Rishi and his team for about 12 harvests.

 This Tea

-Section 5A of Gopaldhara was recently planted with Yabukita and Fujimidori tea plants, imported from Japan.
-This was a huge surprise, given how well these leaves have captured the muscatel character of a fine 2nd flush Darjeeling.
 The 2nd flush season in Darjeeling is roughly May and June.
 Teas from this season are characterised by a darker, richer, stronger profile compared to 1st flush teas.
-The particular flavour profile we’re looking for from this season is called ‘muscatel’.
+The particular flavour profile we’re looking for from a 2nd flush Darjeeling is called ‘muscatel’.
 Many tea professionals will argue about what ‘muscatel’ actually means.
 I’ve had different answers from different garden owners.
 The explanation I’ll give you comes from the root of the name, which is the muscat grape.
 Darjeeling 2nd flush teas should have a grape-like character.
 Imagine eating a grape.
 The flavour starts off floral and sweet.
 As you drink more, the tannins begin to emerge and build on the palate, just as if you’re chewing the grape skin and seeds.
 Eventually you have a beautiful, well-structured, grape skin dryness on the palate.
 Fine examples of this muscatel profile are becoming harder and harder to find, such that some years we’ve had an absence of 2nd flush Darjeeling in our library.

 Batch Ex21 2022